kordless/grub-2.0/README.md

 Unlike Google, when Grub is given a site it may return one or more images and/or search indexes.
 Indexes can be queried later by using Solr's time or relatedness functions.

-This process may be useful for testing or training machine learning models or providing new types of search features to users, such as I am doing with [mitta.us](https://mitta.us).
+This process may be useful for testing or training machine learning models or providing new types of search features to users, such as what is being done over at [mitta.us](https://mitta.us).

 In summary, you can imagine Grub-2.0 as an AI powered crawler.